JD0x2e/reading-notes/README.md

 You can grow out of a fixed mindset by always putting in the effort and perseverance.
 No matter what point you start at, putting in the work will make you grow.

+## How to stay in a growth mindset?

+1. When facing a challenge, rather than being scared and avoiding the issue, you should embrace it and don't give up.
+2. Stay persistent.
+At each obstacle you face, rather than avoiding and losing focus, persist.
+3. Take on board all criticism, don't ignore it.
+It will help you to keep growing your mind.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for